 But it is often what you don’t expect that makes a good family holiday an epic family holiday.
-When we arrived slightly frazzled after a very early morning Ryanair flight (which was surprisingly good by the way), we were we immediately whisked to the bar by a charming linen suited chap to check in over a complimentary drink (nice touch mine will be a large G&T please).
+When we arrived slightly frazzled after a very early morning flight, we were we immediately whisked to the bar by a charming linen suited chap to check in over a complimentary drink (nice touch mine will be a large G&T please).
 This was to be a common theme of our trip (the service that is – not the G&T’s).
 The smiling efficient yet trendy staff were everywhere you looked or went, the staff ratio here is 1: 3.

 Sani Beach Club is a much quieter and more natural hotel as it is set into the hillside and the bungalows are amidst gardens and vegetation.
 This hotel is further from the main facilities of the entertainment and the marina but it is host to one of my favourite restaurants Dunes (trendy low level rattan furniture and right on the beach).
 You can walk along the beach in 10 minutes or there is a free bus transfer every 20 minutes to other parts of the resort.